Thursday, October 23, 2008

 For a number of reasons, producing highly tuned linear algebra code still requires a lot of low-level fiddling with machine code.
 If you want really fast code, you have to rely on libraries like ATLAS.
 The question is then how you pass the data from Java to ATLAS.

-Maybe the easiest choice is to store the data in primitive type arrays like
+Maybe the easiest choice is to store the data in primitive type arrays

 The solutions proposed by Sun is to use direct buffers which permits to allocate a piece of memory outside of the VM which is then passed directly to native code.